calculus2uk/Udacity_LogAnalysis/readme.md

 # Log Analysis Project
-This project aims to display a list of my favourite movies of all time
+This project aims to stretch the SQL database skills.
+Practicing interacting with a live database both from the command line and from code.

 ## Table of Content
 The following files can be found in the project.